Metrication: United States (1830–present)

 In 1805 a Swiss geodesist Ferdinand Rudolph Hassler brought copies of the French metre and kilogram to the United States.
 In 1830 the Congress decided to create uniform standards for length and weight in the United States.
 Hassler was mandated to work out the new standards and proposed to adopt the metric system.
 The Congress opted for the British Parliamentary Standard from 1758 and the Troy Pound of Great Britain from 1824 as length and weight standards.
 Nevertheless, the primary baseline of the Survey of the Coast (renamed the United States Coast Survey in 1836 and the United States Coast and Geodetic Survey in 1878) was measured in 1834 at Fire Island using four 2 m iron bars constructed after Hassler's specification in the United Kingdom and brought back in the United States in 1815.
 All distances measured by the Survey of the Coast, Coast Survey, and Coast and Geodetic Survey were referred to the metre.

-In 1866 the United States Congress passed a bill making it lawful to use the metric system in the United States.
+In 1866 the United States Congress passed a bill making it lawful to use the metric system for commercial and legal purposes in the United States, without displacing customary units.
 The bill, which was permissive rather than mandatory in nature, defined the metric system in terms of customary units rather than with reference to the international prototype metre and kilogram.
-Ferdinand Rudolph Hassler's use of the metre in coastal surveying, which had been an argument for the introduction of the Metric Act of 1866 allowing the use of the metre in the United States, probably also played a role in the choice of the metre as international scientific unit of length and the proposal by the European Arc Measurement (German: Europäische Gradmessung) to “establish a European international bureau for weights and measures”.
+The non-mandatory nature of the adoption has resulted in a much slower pace of adoption in the U.S. than in other countries.
+Ferdinand Rudolph Hassler's use of the metre in coastal surveying, which had been an argument for the introduction of the Metric Act of 1866, probably also played a role in the choice of the metre as international scientific unit of length and the proposal by the European Arc Measurement (German: Europäische Gradmessung) to “establish a European international bureau for weights and measures”.